idanoo/GoScrobble/docs/config.md

 ## Timezones
-GoScrobble runs as UTC and connects to MySQL as UTC.
+GoScrobble runs as UTC and connects to postgres as UTC.
 All timezone handling is done in the frontend.

 ## FRONTEND VARS
 These are stored in `web/.env.production` and `web/.env.development`